greim/reglib/README.markdown

              |
              +--<a>

-*Root-level* event delegation is when this meta-handler is attached the the ultimate ancestor node—the root—effectively giving it visibility to all events on the page, over the lifetime of the page.
+*Root-level* event delegation is when this meta-handler is attached to the ultimate ancestor node—the root—effectively giving it visibility to all events on the page, over the lifetime of the page.
 This has a number of benefits: